Fluval FX6 for Turtle Tanks – Best Canister Filter or Overkill? (Honest Review)

 - Your tank is 75 gallons or larger

-- You keep adult red-eared sliders or similar species
+- You keep adult red-eared sliders, snapping turtles or similar species

 - You’re tired of cleaning filters constantly